joshuacompton/complete-react-v8/notes.md

 standard for react
 vite requires .jsx but react would work with .js vite has "tree shaking" which is "live code inclusion"

+# Hooks

+useEffect will run something once the component rerenders by default add arguments array to end to make it update on state change

+## Use effect

+some people only use useEffect within a custom hook (ex useBreedList)

+# Forms

+e is a synthetic dom event

+## uncontrolled vs controlled

+uncontrolled has a submit function that will process submitted data. controlled adds state to each field.

+# Routing

+HashRouter - dont use unless needed because its bad for SEO Use Link from react-router-dom because link doesnt rerender the whole app